 The department is the home of the CNC Mini Milling Machine Laboratory, Computer Aided Engineering and Rapid Prototyping Laboratory, the Applied Computational Fluid Dynamics Laboratory, and the Electronics Thermal Management Laboratory.
 Students can also access the other laboratories in the School of Engineering.
 Some classes are taught by adjunct faculty from local industries and faculty from other engineering departments at UB.

-The M.S. degrees offered by the School of Engineering at the University of Bridgeport are classified by ICE (U.S. Immigration and Customs Enforcement) as STEM (Science, Technology, Engineering and Math) degrees.
-Therefore, all International Students who earn an M.S. degree are eligible for twelve (12) months of OPT (Optional Practical Training) and at the end of the twelve months of OPT, the student and the company the student works for, can apply for an extension of seventeen (17) additional months of work, as long as the company is an E-verify company.
-In summary, a graduate with an M.S. degree can work under OPT in the U.S.A. for a total of twenty-nine (29) months.
-For more information visit the International Center for Students and Scholars.
+The MS degrees offered by the School of Engineering at the University of Bridgeport are classified by ICE (US Immigration and Customs Enforcement) as STEM (Science, Technology, Engineering and Math) degrees.
+Therefore, all International Students who earn an MS degree are eligible for twelve (12) months of OPT (Optional Practical Training) and at the end of the twelve months of OPT, the student and the company the student works for, can apply for an extension of twenty-four (24) additional months of work, as long as the company is an E-verify company.
+In summary, a graduate with an MS degree can work under OPT in the USA for a total of thirty-six (36) months.

 Financial Stipends and Scholarships

 The following Financial Stipends and Scholarships are available for qualified student applicants.
-For more information, please refer to Tuition and Financial Aid.
+For more information, please refer to Cost and Financial Aid.

-The University of Bridgeport launched a new graduate scholarship program to help deserving students meet the financial obligations of pursuing higher education.
-For more information, please refer to Graduate Scholarship Program.
+University of Bridgeport offers a Merit Scholarship to help deserving students meet their financial obligations of pursuing a graduate degree.

-Graduate Assistantships, Research Assistantships and Student Workers employment are also available for qualified students.
-For more information, please refer to On Campus Jobs.
+Graduate Assistantships, Research Assistantships, and Student Workers employment are also available for qualified students.
+For more information, please refer to Student Employment.